 Where can I go shopping and find the things I need?

-San José and the Central Valley is where everyone comes to shop so you are in the epicenter of everything you need.
+San José and the Central Valley are where everyone comes to shop, so you are in the epicenter of everything you need.
 As we mentioned above, this is one of the great benefits of living in the capital.

-There are plenty of shopping centers which are clean, spacious and air-conditioned.
+There are plenty of shopping centers that are clean, spacious, and air-conditioned.